Esri/arcgis-maps-sdk-dotnet-samples/README.md

 - [WinUI](src/WinUI/readme.md): `src\WinUI\ArcGIS.WinUI.Viewer.sln`

 When the `ArcGIS.Viewers.All.sln` and `WPF.Viewer.Net.sln` are opened in Visual Studio, you can change the framework to .NET Framework from the debug button dropdown menu.

-The following platforms are being kept for reference, but no new sample implementations are being added:

-- [UWP](src/UWP/readme.md): `src\Windows\ArcGIS.UWP.Viewer.sln`

 ## Notes